Lunreth/Lunreth/README.md

-- 👋 Hi, I’m @Lunreth
+- 👋 Welcome!
+My name is Lunreth but you will also find me as Ulreth.
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...
+- 🌱 Currently learning Python to use numerical algorithms that solve mechanical engineering problems.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I have some experience modding games based on Source Engine and Unreal Engine
-- 📫 How to reach me ...
+- 📫 You can send an e-mail if you have a job opportunity

 <!---
 Lunreth/Lunreth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.